hiyd-uk/hiyd.uk/privacy.md

 ### Information We Don't Collect

 - **Personal Data**: We do not collect, store, or transmit any personal information
-- **Usage Analytics**: We do not track your usage patterns or behavior
+- **Usage Analytics**: We do not track your usage patterns or behaviour
 - **Account Information**: No account creation or login is required
 - **Content Data**: Your markdown content and Jekyll posts remain entirely on your device